dnsimple/dnsimple-support/content/articles/au-migration.md

 We will verify the receipt of the authorization code and notify you when the transfer has begun.
 The migration process takes up to 2 days after the transfer is approved.
 We will inform you once it is completed.

 ### Have more questions?
-If you have any questions or need assistance during this process, contact us at **support@dnsimple.com**, and we’ll help ensure a smooth migration for your .AU domain(s).
+If you have any questions or need assistance during this process, contact us at **support@dnsimple.com**, and we'll help ensure a smooth migration for your .AU domain(s).